oVirt/ovirt-site/source/feature/vmpinningtomultiplehosts.html.md

 <big>Following the rational in the general description above:</big>

-1. User may define many bounding bundles, and assign multiple hosts to bounding bundle.
+1. User may define many bounding bundles, and assign multiple hosts (in same cluster) to bounding bundle.
-2. Hosts can join more than one bounding bundle.
+2. Hosts can be member in more than one bounding bundle.
-3. User defining a prefered starting host need to chose from the following:
+3. User defining a preferred starting host need to chose from the following:
     1. All hosts in cluster
-        1. Prefered hosts (one or more) in the cluster (all hosts in cluster selection list)
+        1. Preferred hosts (one or more) in the cluster (all hosts in cluster selection list)

     2. A bounding bundle in the cluster
-        1. Prefered hosts (one or more) in the bounding bundle (shorter selection list)
+        1. Preferred hosts (one or more) in the bounding bundle (shorter selection list)

 <!-- -->